country-regions/country-region-data/README.md

 I created this repo to house the raw data used for the [country-region-selector](https://github.com/benkeen/country-region-selector), [react-country-region-selector](https://github.com/benkeen/react-country-region-selector) scripts.
-I didn't want to duplicate it in multiple places and hey, seems like this it could be useful to people as a standalone.
+I didn't want to duplicate it in multiple places and hey, it seemed like this could be useful as a standalone repo.

 See the `data.json` file for the data.
 The JSON is of the form: